Gastric bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

 - Vitamin and/or iron deficiency.
 To avoid vitamin deficiency, follow your doctors or dietitian’s supplement recommendations and do not forget about regular follow-up by your GP;

-- Bowel function changes (sometimes diarrhea, but more often constipation after gastric bypass surgery;
+- Bowel function changes (sometimes diarrhoea, but more often constipation after gastric bypass surgery;

 - Dehydration – you will need to drink at least 1.5 – 2l of water a day in the months following surgery;

 - Gallstones – can be formed following rapid weight loss;

 - Dyspepsia (indigestion) – incomplete digestion of food.
 If this happens to you, change your diet, avoid greasy foods, drink more water;

 - Nausea and vomiting – one of the most common side effects of bariatric surgery.
 Following the doctor’s orders regarding your bariatric diet will typically fix or improve the problem;

 - Intolerance to certain foods – there will be certain diet habits you’ll need to maintain.

 Your safety is our top priority.
 There are high EU standards of quality control, equipment and cleanliness implemented in Sigulda Hospital.